ivan-rm/.dotfiles/README.md

 # Personal configuration files

-## I use Fedora and this is my personal set up
+## I use PopOS and this is my personal set up

 To replicate the dotfiles in a new system run the following commands:

 '''
 git clone <git@github.com>:ivan-rm/.dotfiles.git
 cd .dotfiles
-stow -Sr .
+stow -v --adopt .
 git reset --hard
 '''